opendocsg/slw-judgments-backfill/2012_SGHC_56/report.md

 4       It was also directed that the interpleader issues be tried with Jaury in the position of plaintiff.

 5       I hasten to mention at the outset that I declined to rule on the second interpleader issue as it was concerned with the circumstances surrounding the procurement of the mortgage which had no relevance at all to the substance of the interpleader relief sought by UOB in the light of the competing claims to the balance sale proceeds paid into Court.
-The purpose of interpleader relief is observed in _Australia and New Zealand Banking Group Ltd v Ding Pei Chai and others_ [2004] 3 SLR(R) 489 at [3]:
+The purpose of interpleader relief is observed in _Australia and New Zealand Banking Group Ltd v Ding Pei Chai and others_ <span class="citation">[2004] 3 SLR(R) 489</span> at [3]:

  an interpleader issue directed under O 17 of the Rules of Court (Cap 322, R 5 [2006] Rev Ed), is a means for the court to decide the claims as between the persons present at the proceedings in order that the person interpleading may get the relief to which he is entitled (see De La Rue v Hernu, Peron & Stockwell, Limited [1936] 2 KB 164 at 173).